aclark4life/blog-2017/2011/01/21/help-alex-clark-help-plone/index.rst

 ==========================

 .. post:: 2011/01/21
+    :category: Plone

-It's been a few years since I last attended a Plone sprint.
+**It's been a few years since I last attended a Plone sprint.**

 And that is by no means for lack of desire.
 I fantasize about spending a year attending every Plone (and Python) related event on the planet, but I've got a ways to go before I can make that dream a reality.

 In the meantime, I'm excited to announce that the stars have aligned in February 2011 and I am planning to attend the `Cioppino sprint`_ AKA West Coast "Snow" Sprint (plane tickets purchased!)